CLAD-Net: Continual Activity Recognition in Multi-Sensor Wearable Systems: Conclusion and Future Work

-In this work, we tackle the challenge of domain-incremental learning in HAR.
-We highlight that transferring a model trained on one subject to data from a new subject often leads to a loss in generalization due to catastrophic forgetting.
-This degradation stems from distributional shifts in sensor readings, as different individuals tend to perform the same activity in distinct ways.
-We illustrate this effect in Fig. ~\ref{fig:forgetting_intro}, where the model's performance on earlier subjects declines as it is sequentially exposed to new ones.
+In this work, we address the challenge of domain-incremental learning in HAR for healthcare monitoring applications.
+Reliable activity recognition across diverse patient populations is essential for clinical decision support systems, rehabilitation tracking, and long-term patient monitoring.
+We highlight that transferring a model trained on one patient to data from a new patient often leads to catastrophic forgetting due to individual variations in movement patterns, sensor placement, and activity execution styles.
+This degradation stems from distributional shifts in sensor readings, as different individuals tend to perform the same activity in distinct ways, as illustrated in Fig.~\ref{fig:forgetting_intro}.

 To mitigate this issue, we proposed CLAD-Net, a dual-component framework designed for continual activity recognition in multi-sensor wearable settings.
-CLAD-Net combines a self-supervised transformer with a supervised CNN classifier, linked through knowledge distillation, to address the problem of subject-incremental learning.
-In Fig. ~\ref{fig:forgetting-conclusion}, we apply CLAD-Net to the same sequence of subjects as in Fig. ~\ref{fig:forgetting_intro}, showing that our model substantially reduces forgetting.
+CLAD-Net combines a self-supervised transformer with cross-attention and a supervised CNN classifier, linked through knowledge distillation, to address the problem of subject-incremental learning.
+In Fig.~\ref{fig:forgetting-conclusion}, we apply CLAD-Net to the same sequence of subjects as in Fig.~\ref{fig:forgetting_intro}, showing that our model substantially reduces forgetting compared to naive sequential training and distillation-free approaches.
 Our experimental results confirm that both the self-supervised representation learner and the distillation mechanism are critical for maintaining performance across sequential tasks.

-We conducted extensive evaluations on two benchmark datasets, PAMAP2~\cite{pamap2_physical_activity_monitoring_231} and DnSA ~\cite{daily_and_sports_activities_256}, where CLAD-Net consistently outperformed baseline continual learning methods, including LwF, EWC, and ER, across metrics such as accuracy, forgetting, and learning ability.
+We conducted extensive evaluations on three benchmark datasets, PAMAP2~\cite{pamap2_physical_activity_monitoring_231}, DnSA~\cite{daily_and_sports_activities_256}, and RealWorld~\cite{sztyler2016realworld}, where CLAD-Net outperformed replay-free baselines (LwF and EWC) and achieved competitive forgetting measures while offering a privacy-preserving alternative to replay-based methods (ER, ER-ACE, DER++).
+Notably, in label-scarce scenarios, CLAD-Net demonstrated superior forgetting resistance compared to all baselines, highlighting the value of self-supervised learning when labeled data is limited.
 Ablation studies further demonstrated that removing either the self-supervised transformer or the knowledge distillation module leads to a noticeable drop in performance.
-In addition, we replaced the cross-attention mechanism with self-attention and showed that allowing interactions across different body parts leads to better performance than having each body part attend only to itself.
+In addition, we compared cross-attention with self-attention and showed that modeling interactions across different body parts leads to better final accuracy and lower forgetting compared to having each body part attend only to itself.